alpaka-group/alpaka3/docs/source/tutorial/device.rst

     :end-before: END-TUTORIAL-devHandleCount
     :dedent:

-The device with the api ``host`` and the device kind ``cpu`` which represents your host system CPU is always available, therefore you have a short cut interface function available.
+The device with the api ``host`` and the device kind ``cpu`` which represents your host system CPU is always available, therefore you have a shortcut interface function available.

   .. literalinclude:: ../../snippets/example/05_device.cpp
     :language: cpp